TechEmpower/FrameworkBenchmarks/frameworks/Java/beyondj/README.md

 ## Application Endpoints

-When deployed locally, the application uses the 'beyondj-service' context; for the benchmark, all URLs are prefixed with "/perf".
+The application uses the 'beyondj-service' context;
-Check out [SampleApplication, the main Application file] (beyondj-launcher/src/main/java/com/techempower/beyondj/BeyondJApplication.java)
+For the benchmark, all URLs are prefixed with "/perf" Check out [SampleApplication, the main Application file] (beyondj-launcher/src/main/java/com/techempower/beyondj/BeyondJApplication.java)